hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 ### Running Locally

-1. From the blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup directory, start dynamodb:
+1. From the docker-compose-setup directory, start dynamodb:

 ```bash
 ./scripts/startDynamo.sh
 ```

-2. Seed the db, see eGrid Loader documentation in egrid-data-loader/README.md
+2. Seed the db, see eGrid Loader documentation [here](egrid-data-loader/README.md).

 ### Running remotely

 1. Set AWS_ENDPOINT to the endpoint of your remote dynamodb

-2. Seed the db, see eGrid Loader documentation in egrid-data-loader/README.md
+2. Seed the db, see eGrid Loader documentation [here](egrid-data-loader/README.md).

 ## Get the blockchain network up and running